mockko/livereload/README.md

 What's new?
 -----------

+Want to know about latest developments and smart tricks?
+Follow [@livereload](http://twitter.com/livereload) on Twitter!

 1.2.1: added workaround for Chrome bug (unable to open WebSocket to localhost), fixed problem with command-line tool trying to use kqueue on Linux.

 1.2: added Chrome extension, added icon artwork, added a check that the command-line tool version is compatible with the extension version, fixed a bug with multiple stylesheet updates happening too fast.